Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Separating your cats often involves keeping them in separate rooms with a closed door in between them.
 Allow each of them to get used to the other cat’s scent by allowing them to sniff something that the other has touched, such as a bed, blanket, or toy.

-Finally, allow them to visit with each other for short periods of time under your supervision.
+Finally, allow them to visit with each other for short periods under your supervision.
 If you notice any signs of aggression or discomfort, remove the cats back to their separate spaces.
 Continue these supervised visits, making them longer each time as long as there are no signs of aggression.
 If this is done properly, your cats should eventually warm up to each other.
 Additionally, utilizing a feline pheromone diffuser like Feliway may also help with this reintroduction.

 person feeding two cats